clockworksspheres/ramdisk/README.md

-Runs on both macOS and Linux.
+Runs on macOS, Linux and Windows.

 This software is covered by the [unlicense](https://unlicense.org)